mlaccetti/docker-kubectl/README.md

 ### What is `kubectl`

-`kubectl` is a CLI tool to control a cluster [Kubernetes](http://kubernetes.io/).
+`kubectl` is a CLI tool to control a [Kubernetes](http://kubernetes.io/) cluster.
 This container also allows a user to run arbitrary commands.

 ### Usage
 ```